jrperlic/data-structure-tutorial/2-linked-list.md

 2. [Inserting at the tail](#inserting-at-the-tail).
 3. [Inserting into the middle](#inserting-into-the-middle).

 All three scenarios are similar, yet different enough that they deserve separate explanations.

-_Note: For the code examples, make sure to import `deque`._
+(For the code examples, make sure to import `deque`.)

 ### Inserting At the Head